 are made of polyurethane.

-Although studies say that nonoxynol-9 spermicide kills HIV in lab testing, it has
+Although studies say that nonoxynol-9 spermicide kills HIV in lab testing, it is not

-not been determined whether spermicides, used alone or with condoms, provide protection
+known whether spermicides, used alone or with condoms, provide protection against

 However, the CDC recommends that latex condoms, with or without spermicides, should